 What impacts, if any, has your organization experienced as a result of a ransomware attack on the data it holds within cloud environments?

-Among healthcare respondents, 44% use CSP tools "all of the time" compared to 48% globally.
+Among manufacturing respondents, 32% use CSP tools "all of the time" compared to 48% globally.

 How aware are IT leaders of the dangers of using CSP cloud security, backup and recovery offerings?